 Shop n’ sip at the Wine & Beer Walk!
 Our historic commercial district and quaint boutiques offer wine, beer and even distillery samples from local and regional producers.
-Join us at our fourth annual Wine & Beer Walk (event page) on November 15, 2013, 5-8pm.
+Join us at our fifth annual Wine & Beer Walk (event page) on November 21st, 2013, 5-8pm.

 Fort Madison Festival of Lights

 Since its beginning 22 years ago, the Fort Madison Parade of Lights has experienced many changes, but this year is its biggest and most exciting yet!
 In lieu of the parade, the Fort Madison Festival of Lights will take place in Riverview Park beginning promptly at 6:30 PM the Friday after Thanksgiving (November 29th), when the American Flag will be lit with patriotic music and fireworks.

 We invite spectators to enjoy the lighting of more than 50 completely lit floats; accompanied by fireworks and Christmas music from Ave H, between 4th Street and 7th Street.
 Highway 61/Avenue H will be entirely closed to vehicles for spectators to fill the street, sidewalks, and parking lots.
 Food and drinks will be available for purchase.
 Santa will be available to pose for photos.

 “The goal is to pique the interest of the spectators and to highlight the sponsors of these floats in a brighter light.
 We know the public will be as excited as we are to be part of this new experience!”
 Sam Manka, Festival of Lights coordinator stated.